nyurik/mwapi/README.md

-# MediaWiki bare minimum promise-based API wrapper
+# MediaWiki bare minimum promise-based API library

 This library, initially written by the original developer of MediaWiki API, is a minimalistic set of functions to help access Wikipedia and other MW sites.